 Completion of Year 12-13 International equivalent secondary school qualification with a minimum grade average of grade of C including mathematics and English

-☐ IELTS 5.5 with 5.5 in each Listening, Speaking, Reading and Writing
+5.5 with 5.5 in Reading, Listening, Speaking and Writing

 You apply directly using the Common Application ($50.00) or the Richmond One Line Application.
 In order to submit your application you will need the following information